blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 Check that your settings are accurate before creating the picture.
 Disable the "photo reel," "Alchemy," and "prompt magic" sliders, especially if you're using the free version of the programme.

 For videos, select the proper aspect ratio, such as 16:9.

+### **Step 3: Generate the Image**

+When you press the "generate" button, the programme will generate a picture based on your prompt.
+Every day, you may make up to 150 photos for free.

+### **Step 4: Enhance Image Quality**

+Upscale the image to get the greatest possible quality for your animations.
+To ensure a high-resolution image, select the "HD crisp upscale" option.

+### **Step 5: Refine Your Prompts**